-Peloton shares dive on report it halted production
+Peloton shares dive on report of production pause

 - Published